GoThereGit/Chinese-AMR/README_En.md

 </table>

 To better parse and evaluate Chinese AMR, our evaluation task use Align-smatch as the main metric.
 The CAMR parsing results each team generates should contain the alignment information of concept and relation.
-Table 5 is a full example of evaluation scores output includes two metrics, two modalities and two different test sets, which are, therefore, eight tests in total.
+Table 5 is a complete example of evaluation scores output includes two metrics, two modalities and two different test sets, which are, therefore, eight runs/results in total.
 Note that Smatch scores are optional for we rank participants referring to the F-scores under **Align-smatch metric only**.

 <table align="center">